ACADEMIC CREDIT FOR VOLUNTEERING

 “A single act of kindness throws out roots in all directions, and the roots spring up to make new trees”

-The Institute runs two elective modules for students who engage regularly as volunteers within their community, to obtain Institute accreditation for their engagement.
-There is a very strong ethos of civic engagement within the Institute and it believes that students should be enabled to gain academic recognition for time spent assisting the work of community organisations.
+The University runs two elective modules for students who engage regularly as volunteers within their community, to obtain University accreditation for their engagement.
+There is a very strong ethos of civic engagement within the University and it believes that students should be enabled to gain academic recognition for time spent assisting the work of community organisations.

 Students take 2 lectures a week and one tutorial, and are expected to volunteer for a time span of 3 months.
 Theoretical elements involve learning how to become a 'civic servant', understanding the community and voluntary sector and gaining appreciation of active citizenship and social capital enhancement.
 Tutorials include small group discussion on pertinent volunteer engagement issues, and personal development exercises.